 What are some examples of these technological breakthroughs and innovative features?

 It is the continuous search, the striving for better materials.
 It all lies in the small details.
 Take, for example, the luminescence used on watches.
-On one of its earliest models with this feature, Rolex used something called ‘Radiant,’ which people later discovered is radioactive.
+On one of its earliest models with this feature, Rolex used something called ‘Radium,’ which people later discovered is radioactive.
 They stopped using it then switched to the material called tritium, then to luminova and then to superluminova, which is what we are using today.
 Superluminova is the same material that can also be found on fire exit emergency signs, doorways and staircases.
 These aren’t rare materials and can be seen in everyday life, however, the example illustrates that continuous drive to improve the design.
 The dial is another example that has gone through many transitions.
 It has evolved from glossy dial to porcelain dial, to the style that we are using today.
 Watchmakers are still looking for the material that will create a dial that will last forever.

 What is a good starting point when looking at vintage Rolex watches?